theshahulhameedblog/dishcovery/privacy.md

 ## Consent

-By using Dishcovery, you consent to this Privacy Policy and agree to its terms.
+By using DishcoveryNow, you consent to this Privacy Policy and agree to its terms.

 ---